onicholsoncc/hugoDocs/content/en/getting-started/external-learning-resources/index.md

 [Build Websites with Hugo - Fast Web Development with Markdown (2020)](https://pragprog.com/titles/bhhugo/) by Brian P. Hogan.

+## Beginner tutorials

+### Hugo beginner tutorial by CloudCannon

+This [tutorial series](https://cloudcannon.com/community/learn/hugo-101/) breaks down each concept step-by-step, and guides you in learning the basics of creating a Hugo site.

 ## Video tutorials

 ### Video Playlist by Mike Dane